-Jackson, Luther Porter(born: 1892 - died: 1950)
+Jackson, Luther Porter(born: July 11, 1892 - died: April 20, 1950)

 Born in Lexington, KY, Luther P. Jackson was full professor and head of the history department at Virginia State College [now Virginia State University] beginning in 1922.
 He founded the Virginia Negroes League to encourage African Americans to vote, and he spoke out in his writings for racial equality.
 He delivered a paper on Virginia and the Civil Rights Program during the annual meeting of the Virginia Social Science Association in 1949.
 He authored a number of books, including The Virginia Free Negro Farmer and Property Owner, 1830-1860 (1939).
-He was also on the editorial staff of the Journal of Negro History and Negro History Bulletin.
+He was also on the editorial staff of the Journal of Negro History and the Negro History Bulletin.